acidvegas/eris/README.md

 - Isolated eris.py into it's own file and seperated the ingestion agents into their own modules.

 ## Roadmap
-- Fix issue with `ingest_certs.py` and not needing to pass a file to it
+- Fix issue with `ingest_certs.py` and not needing to pass a file to it.
-- WHOIS database ingestion scripts
+- Create a module for RIR database ingestion *(WHOIS, delegations, transfer, ASN mapping, peering, etc)*
-- Dynamically update the batch metrics when the sniffer adds or removes nodes
+- Dynamically update the batch metrics when the sniffer adds or removes nodes.

 ___